Susan Calvin: Portrayals in other media

-In the 2004 film I, Robot, Calvin is played by Bridget Moynahan and serves as an operative who "makes the robots seem more human" and is completely dependent on the Three Laws of Robotics.
-She initially does not believe in Del Spooner's assertion that robots can be bad, despite running into the lawless NS-5 "Sonny".
-She eventually finds out that Sonny actually did kill Dr. Alfred Lanning.
+The 2004 film I, Robot was not originally based on Asimov's but had an unrelated script, which was then retrofitted into an adaptation.
+Here, Calvin is played by Bridget Moynahan.
+She serves as an operative who "makes the robots seem more human" and dependent on the Three Laws of Robotics.
+She disbelieves Del Spooner's claim that robots can be violent, then comes round to Spooner's line of thinking and discovers that the robot Sonny had killed Dr. Alfred Lanning.

-A character named Dr. Susan Calvin (played by Marilyn Erskine) appears in the episode "Sun Gold" of the American anthology TV series "Science Fiction Theater."
-Although the episode was not based on an Asimov story and has nothing to do with robots, it is likely that the character name was a tribute to Asimov and his works.

-In the 2012 short film "HENRi", a character named Dr. Calvin is played by Margot Kidder, and while the film itself has no other connection to any Asimov stories, the name is most likely another tribute.

 References by other writers

 Arthur C. Clarke mentions Susan Calvin several times alongside Ada Lovelace and Grace Hopper: In his novel 3001: The Final Odyssey she appears as a female "role-model" in "the battle of wits between man and machine" (Chapter 36: Chamber of Horrors); in The Ghost from the Grand Banks Clarke refers to "the small pantheon of famous women programmers" while he puts one of the novel's characters in a league with the three aforementioned ladies (Chapter 4: The Century Syndrome).

 It is unclear whether Clarke is referring to Calvin in the sense of Asimov's fictional character or as a character who existed in his fictional universe.

-Susan Calvin also appears in David Wingrove's illustrated fiction "The Immortals of Science Fiction" (1980).
+Susan Calvin also appears in David Wingrove's illustrated book The Immortals of Science Fiction"(1980).
 Here she is interviewed, along with nine other famous science fiction characters.

-In November 2009, the Isaac Asimov estate announced the upcoming publication of Robots and Chaos, the first volume in a trilogy featuring Susan Calvin by fantasy author Mickey Zucker Reichert.
+In November 2009, the Isaac Asimov estate announced the upcoming publication of Robots and Chaos, the first volume in a trilogy featuring Susan Calvin and authored by fantasy author Mickey Zucker Reichert.
 The book was published in November, 2011 under the title I, Robot: To Protect.